amazon-science/masked-diffusion-lm/README.md

 # A Cheaper and Better Diffusion Language Model with Soft-Masked Noise

-This is the official implementation of the A Cheaper and Better Diffusion Language Model with Soft-Masked Noise.
-We are working on the repo.
+This is the official implementation of the paper: A Cheaper and Better Diffusion Language Model with Soft-Masked Noise.

 -----------------------------------------------------
 ## Usage